caquino/hipache-nginx/README.md

 Health-checks
 -------------

-For now the [Hipache-hchecker](https://github.com/samalba/hipache-hchecker/) is not working because [Radix](https://github.com/fzzy/radix) has removed pubsub support.
+For now [Hipache-hchecker](https://github.com/samalba/hipache-hchecker/) is not working because [Radix](https://github.com/fzzy/radix) has removed pubsub support.

 Because of this I have changed the way Hipache-Nginx dealed with dead backends, instead of announcing